sagemath/sage-archive-2023-02-01/README.txt

        export MAKE="make -j4"

    By default the above will only parallelize a small part of the build process.
-To make the SPKG build part of the installation process parallel do:
+To make the spkg build part of the installation process parallel do:

        export SAGE_PARALLEL_SPKG_BUILD="yes"

-   The amount of processors used for the building of the SPKG's is the determined by what you assigned to MAKE.
+   The amount of processors used for the building of the spkg's is determined by what you assigned to MAKE.
 So the above is useless if you did export MAKE="make -j1".